TrostAft/TrostAft.github.io/index.md

 In general, I'm interested in the theory and practice of computational math with emphasis on scalable methods, e.g.
   - Parallelization
-  - Randomzied approaches
   - GPU acceleration
+  - Randomized and stochastic approaches

-Recently I've been working on methods for
+Recently I've been working on theory and methods for
 - Inverse problems
 - PDE-constrained optimization
 - Optimal experimental design